peter88213/novx_xtg/docs/usage.md

 ---

-The novx_xtg Python script runs through all chapters and sections of a noveltree 7 project and fills XTG templates.
+The novx_xtg Python script runs through all chapters and sections of a novelibre 7 project and fills XTG templates.

 ## Instructions for use

 ### Intended usage

 The included installation script prompts you to create a shortcut on the desktop.
-You can launch the program by dragging a noveltree project file and dropping it on the shortcut icon.
+You can launch the program by dragging a novelibre project file and dropping it on the shortcut icon.

 ### Command line usage

 Alternatively, you can

-- launch the program on the command line passing the noveltree project file as an argument, or
+- launch the program on the command line passing the novelibre project file as an argument, or
 - launch the program via a batch file.

 usage: `novx_xtg.pyw [--silent] Sourcefile`